artwayprojects/starbucks/README.md

 <br />
 <code>npm run dev</code>

-it will run both backend and frontend
+This will run both backend and frontend